 Mental Health Foundation – free mental health podcasts are available to improve mental health or to begin tackling anxiety, fear, stress, anger, physical health and poor sleep.

-Pornography - the Childline website provides sane advice on online sex, it is written for older children but its friendly, non-nonsense approach it helpful for adults too.
+Pornography - the Childline website provides sane advice about online sex, it is written for older children but its friendly, non-nonsense approach it helpful for adults too.

 Talking Space Plus - provides free Cognitive Behavioural Therapy.
 Patients receive remedial information and instructions to follow.
 CBT could suit you if you like the idea of being taken through a short, intensive program of activities to address a specific mental health problem.
 It's for Oxon GP registered residents only.

 Anxiety & the Brain - an American psychologist explains the brain processes that influence anxiety and behavioural techniques to help.
 Understanding and addressing what's physically going on in your anxious brain is a good basis for creating calm.
 There are some sound tips at the end about relaxation, distraction and sleep.

-These organisations specialise in helping anyone who has been attacked or has been involved in something traumatic.
+These organisations specialise in helping anyone who has been attacked or involved in something traumatic.
 Telltale signs of trauma are that the events are deeply disturbing and healing/moving on from it doesn't happen.

 Rape Crisis - is a national charity and the umbrella body for a network of Rape Crisis Centres - women only.